dfuentes87/sysadmin-scripts/README.md

 ## dirty_find.pl + dirty_find_configs.yml
 Rudimentary scan for malware. -- Written by ???

-## MySQLOptimization.sh (WORK IN PROGRESS)

-Analyze and tune MySQL/MariaDB.  -- Written by ??? although uses other open source projects

 ## pcap.sh
 Quick output of the top domains and IPs of a tcpdump.
 Run on local machine or NS. -- Written by me (dfuentes87)